Anxiety Disorder Treatment

 What is Anxiety?

 Anxiety is generally defined as a feeling of unease, worry, or nerves, usually surrounding a specific event or unknown outcome.
-The vast majority of us experience anxiety at various points in our lives.
-Having to prepare for a job interview, speaking in front of a crowd, or studying for an exam are all examples of real-life situations that trigger fear and dread within us.
+The vast majority of people experience anxiety at various points in their lives.
+Preparing for a job interview, speaking in front of a crowd, or studying for an exam are all examples of real-life situations that trigger fear and dread within most people.

-It is normal to feel those emotions every once in a while, and sometimes that bit of uncertainty pushes us to do and be better.
+It is normal to feel those emotions every once in a while, and sometimes that bit of uncertainty pushes people to be their best selves.
+For example, anxiety can help people prepare.
 Would you have gotten that job had you not been pressured to prepare so much in advance?
 Would your speech have been as rousing without feeling afraid of the response?
 Would you have scored as high on that exam had it not scared you into studying so much?
-The answer to those questions is often ‘no’.
-Expect that you will encounter anxiety around areas of your life.
+The answer to those questions is often “no.”

 - Shortness of breath